ddmitov/perl-executing-browser/README.md

   Application directory is hard coded in C++ code for compatibility with the [Electron](http://electron.atom.io/) framework.
   [Epigraphista](https://github.com/ddmitov/epigraphista) is an example of a PEB-based application, that is also compatible with [Electron](http://electron.atom.io/) and [NW.js](http://nwjs.io/).
-  Note, however, that to achieve [Electron](http://electron.atom.io/) and [NW.js](http://nwjs.io/) compatibility a PEB-based program must fit into the single-page application paradigm and no frames or iframes should be used.

 * **Perl interpreter:**
   PEB expects to find Perl interpreter in ``{PEB_binary_directory}/perl/bin`` folder.
 The interpreter must be named ``perl`` on Linux and Mac machines and ``perl.exe`` on Windows machines.
 If Perl interpreter is not found in the above location, PEB will try to find the first Perl interpreter on PATH.
 If no Perl interpreter is found, an error page is displayed instead of the start page.
 No Perl interpreter is a showstopper for PEB.

 * **Start page:**
-  PEB starts with an HTML page located at ``{PEB_binary_directory}/resources/app/index.html``.
+  PEB starts always with ``{PEB_binary_directory}/resources/app/index.html``.
 If this file is missing, an error message is displayed.
 No start page is a showstopper for PEB.
   Note that start page pathname is case sensitive.

 ## Settings